ThomasKlein18/playground/guided_tour/tour_stops.md

 + two different modes:
 ..+ explanations that appear when hovering over the respective parts of the site and ..+ initial guided tour
-+ @Chris: What makes more sense, showing the tour as a series of screenshots in which everything is greyed out except for the relevant part or achieving that effect dynamically?
++ @Chris: What makes more sense, showing the tour as a series of screenshots in which everything is grayed out except for the relevant part, or achieving that effect dynamically?
 I think the first option makes more sense because Gabi or I can do that, you'd just have to write code that handles displaying a series of images with three buttons (left, right and x)

 # Bonus: Intelligent Tour
++ figure out what sort of information people need as they are interacting with the screen